 Dr Frank Dieterle

-Dr Frank Dieterle is the project co-leader in the BRCCH-funded DAVINCI project.
-He received a PhD in Bioinformatics and Analytics from the University of Tübingen in 2003.
-He joined Roche in 2003 building up the Metabolomics research.
-His research interests are in-vitro diagnostics (IVD), companion diagnostics, biomarkers, nephrology and machine learning
+Dr Frank Dieterle is the co-leader of the BRCCH-funded DAVINCI project.
+He received a PhD in bioinformatics and analytics from the University of Tübingen, Germany, in 2003.
+His research interests are in vitro diagnostics (IVD), companion diagnostics, biomarkers, nephrology and machine learning.

-In 2005 Dr Dieterle joined Novartis as project leader of safety biomarkers and was co-founder and first director of the international IMI SAFE-T consortium.
-In parallel, Dr Dieterle was global project team representative for Translational Medicine in 2 drug development programs in transplantation and nephrology.
-He joined the newly created Novartis Companion Diagnostics department bringing companion diagnostic tests from research to the market.
-In 2012 he became part of a small team leading the acquisition of the biotech VIVACTA and building up the Novartis Near Patient Testing Unit and a new Novartis site in Kent.
-In 2016 the unit launched and commercialized the first Novartis point of care IVD platform NIJI and diagnostic tests.
-Dr Dieterle led the Novartis Kent site 2017-2018 and the NPT unit until its closure.
+Dr Dieterle joined Roche in 2003, building up their metabolomics research, and in 2005, he joined Novartis as project leader for safety biomarkers.
+He was the co-founder and first Director of the international IMI SAFE-T consortium.
+In parallel, he was a global project team representative for Translational Medicine in two drug development programmes in transplantation and nephrology.
+He also joined the newly created Novartis Companion Diagnostics department, bringing companion diagnostic tests from research to the market.
+In 2012, he became part of a small team leading the acquisition of the VIVACTA biotech company and building up the Novartis Near Patient Testing (NPT) unit along with a new Novartis site in Kent, UK.
+In 2016, the unit launched and commercialized NIJI, the first Novartis point of care IVD platform, along with diagnostic tests.
+Dr Dieterle led the Novartis Kent site from 2017 to 2018.
+He also led the NPT unit until its closure.

-In 2019 Dr Dieterle joined part-time FHNW (University of Applied Sciences and Arts, Northwestern Switzerland) for the scientific project leadership of the biotech Genuine Analytics AG.
-Dr Dieterle is co-founder and CSO of the startup Mulier Health GmbH and CEO of Dieterle Life Science Consulting.
-In 2020 Dr Dieterle took the initiative to assemble members of the M4IVD network to develop home tests for COVID-19 which was the birth of the DAVINCI consortium.
+In 2019, Dr Dieterle joined FHNW (University of Applied Sciences and Arts, Northwestern Switzerland) part-time as the scientific project leader of the biotech company Genuine Analytics AG.
+He is the co-founder and CSO of the start-up Mulier Health GmbH and CEO of Dieterle Life Science Consulting.
+In 2020, he took the initiative to assemble members of the M4IVD network in order to develop home tests for COVID-19, which was the birth of the DAVINCI consortium.